rizac/eGSIM/README.md

 pip freeze > requirements.txt
 ```

-Open `requirements.txt` and comment the line with "-e ... gmpe-smtk"

 ```
 pip install pylint pytest-django pytest-cov pip freeze > requirements.dev.txt
 ```

-Open `requirements.dev.txt` and comment the line with "-e ... gmpe-smtk"

 (then, proceed with the normal workflow:
 run tests, fix new bugs and then `git push`, an so on).